 Unfortunately, even though the cuts were reportedly biggest in IT, PR and QA, no department ended up safe.

-Activision Blizzard's esports department is said to have been hit hard as well, with many apparently expecting this outcome, due to its connection to Amy Morhaime, spouse of Blizzard's former CEO who left the company in October 2018.
+Activision Blizzard's esports department is said to have been hit hard as well, with many apparently expecting this outcome, due to its connection to Amy Morhaime, spouse of Blizzard's former CEO who in October 2018.

 The amount of people losing their jobs is truly disheartening and while some claim they anticipated layoffs, none of them seem to have anticipated the sheer scale of them.
 Many studios already responded via Twitter, offering employment opportunities in response.